mucommander/mucommander/readme.txt

   with the tree view enabled (ticket #266).
 - Added the Java runtime version to the 'Version information' section of the 'About' dialog (ticket #274).
+- 'mka', 'mkv' and 'divx' files now have proper audio/video icons.
+Suggested by Tenzer (ticket #279).

 Known issues:
 - Some translations are not up-to-date.
 Refer to